escheffel/pymaclab/docs/modfiles.rst

 Steady State Non-Linear System [Manual]
 ---------------------------------------
-If you want to input multiline equations, you need to use ... at the beginning of the following line
+If you want to input multiline equations, you need to use ... at the end of the line

 Steady States [Closed Form]
 ---------------------------
+ROOT function

 Log-Linearized Model Equations
 ------------------------------